-There may be one or more InputValues for the same input of a filter which may be bound to conditions.
-Each InputValue will have its condition checked in the order
+There may be one or more InputValues for the same input of a filter which may be boun Each InputValue will have its condition checked in the order of InputValues given in file.
+The first InputValue that returns true for its condition will be evaluated.
+Cha of InputValues with conditions and an unconditioned InputValue works like the C lange if(condition) {